Film Photography

 Needless

-and since 1986, I have photographed
+since 1986 I have photographed nature exclusively

-covered the cost of a new professional medium-format digital camera every year,
+on film and processing could have easily covered the cost of a new professional

-yet I have remained committed to film.
-Only
+medium-format digital camera every year, yet I have remained committed to film.

-medium-format chromogenic film can truly capture the emotions I feel when
+Only medium-format chromogenic film can

-contemplating the grandeur of nature.
+truly capture the emotions I feel when contemplating the grandeur of nature.